Is it ever OK to take a harmful job in order to do more good? An in-depth analysis

 Third, we’ve ignored hidden harms.

 For instance, you could have an advocacy impact, such as making it more socially acceptable for others to take jobs like yours, causing additional harms.
 However, going into finance is relatively common, while donating a large fraction of your income to effective charities is not.
-So we think the main effect of people earning to give in finance has been to encourage others to donate more, so has been net positive.
+So it seems likely the bigger effect is to encourage others to donate more.

 A more difficult case is with reputation.
 The effective altruism community has to some extent become associated with earning to give in finance, which has discouraged some people from getting involved.
-This could have done more harm than good (though it seems like a relatively small factor going forward).
+This could have done more harm than good (though it seems like a relatively small factor going forward, since those costs have already been paid).

 On the other hand, we’ve ignored the possibility that some jobs in finance have a positive impact.
 For instance, value investors like Warren Buffett do intense research to identify undervalued firms.
 This brings information into the market, helping to make the price of company shares more accurate.
 This means companies get investment in proportion to their needs, helping the economy to grow.